Amber, India

-Amber or Amer, is a city near Jaipur city in Jaipur district in the Indian state of Rajasthan.
+Amer, historically anglicized to Amber, is a town near the city of Jaipur in Jaipur district in the Indian state of Rajasthan.
 It is now a part of the Jaipur Municipal Corporation.

-The picturesque situation of Amber at the mouth of a rocky mountain gorge, in which nestles a lake, has attracted the admiration of travellers, including Victor Jacquemont and Reginald Heber.
-It is seen to be a remarkable example for its combined Rajput-Mughal architecture.
-The Amber Fort, a UNESCO World Heritage Site, is the top tourist attraction in the Jaipur area.
+Situated at the mouth of a rocky mountain gorge, the historical town of Amber has long attracted the admiration of travelers, including Victor Jacquemont and Reginald Heber.
+It is seen as a remarkable example of both Rajput and Mughal architecture.
+The Amber Fort, a UNESCO World Heritage Site, sits atop the town as its main tourist attraction.

 History

-Amber was a Meena state that replaced Khoh as the capital of Dhundhar after Kakil Deo, the son of Dulha Rai, defeated the Meenas.
+Amer, originally named Ambikeshwar, was a local Meena settlement before it was conquered by Raja Kakil Dev, son of Raja Dulha Rai of Dhundhar, in 1037 CE.
+The town replaced Khoh as the capital of Dhundhar around 1207 CE.
+Amer would remain the seat of the Kachwaha Rajput dynasty for the next 500 years.

-The state of Jaipur was earlier known as Amber or Dhundhar and was controlled by Meena chiefs of five different tribes who were under suzerainty of the Bargurjar Rajput Raja of Deoti.
+The state of Amber or Dhundhar and was controlled by Meena chiefs of five different tribes who were under suzerainty of the Bargurjar Rajput Raja of Deoti.
 Later a Kachhwaha prince Dulha Rai destroyed the sovereignty of Meenas and also defeated Bargurjars of Deoli and took Dhundhar fully under Kachwaha rule.

 Much of the present structure known as Amber Fort is actually the palace built by Raja Man Singh I of Amer who ruled from 1590 to 1614 AD.
 The palace includes several spectacular buildings, such as the Diwan-i-Khas, and the elaborately painted Ganesh Pole built by the renowned warlord Mirza Raja Jai Singh I (Man Singh I's grandson).
 The old and original fort of Amber, dating from earlier Rajas or the Mair or Maidh period, is what is known in the present day as Jaigarh Fort, which was actually the main defensive structure rather than the palace itself.
 The two structures are interconnected by a series of encompassing fortifications.

 Amber was capital of the Kachwaha until 1727 when the ruler of Amber, Sawai Jai Singh II founded a capital Jainagara (Jaipur), named after him, about nine kilometers south of Amber.
 After the founding of this new town, the royal palace and houses of prominent persons were shifted to Jaipur.
 The priests of Shila Devi temple, who were Bengali Brahmins, continued to live in the fort (to this date), while the Jaigarh fort above the palace also remained heavily garrisoned.
 The capital of Kachwaha was supplanted by the modern city of Jaipur, which is the capital of the Rajasthan state in India.